How To Edit WordPress Template Files? 3 Easy Methods

 Step 2: File Download.

-Edit downloaded file in any text editor like Notepad or Sublime text.
+Edit downloaded files in any text editor like Notepad or Sublime Text.

 Step 3: Upload Files.